MNLierman/CLI-Magic-Bootstrap/README.md

   <br><br>**```curl yourname.tld/win-ins | iex```**  OR  **```curl yourname.tld/lin-ins | sh```** <br> <br>
 Either of these commands would find and **auto-complete** something like **```win-install-software.ps1```**, pull this script, and run it.
 This app gives you the ability to host your favorite scripts on GitHub and easily run them without a USB thumbdrive like you'd traditionally have to have.
 Sure, there are a few repos on here that use something of a 404 approach to find a script, but I don't see this as very versatile or easy to work with.
 Hosting this yourself is not that hard, as most of the heavy lift is done by GITHUB.

+**Work in Progress / May Be Typos:** While I use this project and have tested it thoroughly, there may be typos, either in the comments, in the ReadMe.md pages, or elsewhere.
+Please let me know if there are bugs, things not working, or if you need help / are having trouble getting this to work, and I will attempt to provide help.

 **Below, you'll find detailed information on how this works and how you can contribute.**

 ## Coding With A Purpose